unraid/docs/docs/unraid-os/manual/storage-management.md

 then please refer to the **Parity Swap** procedure that follows instead.

-If you have purchased a replacement drive, many users like to pre-clear the drive to stress test the drive first, to make sure it\'s a good drive that won\'t fail for a few years at least.
-The Preclearing is not strictly necessary as replacement drives don\'t have to be cleared since they are going to be completely overwritten., but Preclearing new drives one to three times provides a thorough test of the drive, eliminates
+If you have purchased a replacement drive, many users like to pre-clear the drive to stress test the drive first, to make sure it's a good drive that won't fail for a few years at least.
+The Preclearing is not strictly necessary as replacement drives don't have to be cleared since they are going to be completely overwritten., but Preclearing new drives one to three times provides a thorough test of the drive, eliminates 'infant mortality' failures.
-\'infant mortality\' failures.
 You can also carry out stress tests in other ways such as running an extended SMART test or using tools supplied by the disk manufacturer that run on Windows or macOS.

-#### **Normal replacement** {#normal_replacement}
+#### **Normal replacement**

 This is a normal case of replacing a failed drive where the replacement drive is **not** larger than your current parity drive(s).